Developing to Spec: Part 21b (Troublesome, Archaic Feats)

 That brings us to Snatch Arrows which, again, is pretty niche.
 But in PF Snatch Arrows plays off Deflect Arrows, and we built tat feat, so…

 You can pluck slow-moving projectiles out of the air and fling them back at their source.

 Prerequisites: Dex 15, Deflect Arrows.

 Benefit: When you choose to have an archaic ranged weapon miss you with Deflect Arrows, you may as a reaction choose to snatch it from the air and hurl it back at the attacker who launched it.
 It has a range increment for you of 20 feet or its own range increment, whichever is less.
 You use your thrown attack bonus and Weapon Specialization (if any) to determine the effect of this attack.

 Additionally, if a grenade is targeted on an intersection of your space, you may catch that and throw it anywhere you wish as a reaction.
 You use normal grenade throwing rules for this attack.

 It’s still pretty niche, but at least is could lead to an awesome moment or two under exactly the right circumstances.
 Heck, if you had a friendly grenade-using character, he could launch grenades at you, and you could redirect them, allowing the grenade to make a turn in its attack.

 Like all my blog posts, this is brought to you by the wonderful patrons of my Patreon!
 Want more of this content?
 Want to suggest specific game systems, topics, of kinds of articles?
 All of that is only possible if people join my Patreon, help me have the free time to write these things, and let me know what you want to see!

-Posted on January 22, 2020, in Game Design, Pathfinder Development, Starfinder Development and tagged #Microfeats, Development, feats, Pathfinder, PC Options, Starfinder.
+Posted on January 22, 2020, in Game Design, Pathfinder Development, Starfinder Development and tagged #Microfeats, Development, feats, Pathfinder First Edition, PC Options, Starfinder.
 Bookmark the permalink.
 Leave a comment.